Stirring it up:

 No Burns Supper menu is complete unless it includes shortbread biscuits.
 Needless to say, years ago I learned to make shortbread biscuits as, being married to a Scot, we hosted many a Burns Supper.
 Probably the most enjoyable was hosting a Burns Supper in France where many of our guests had never tasted Haggis before – it’s another menu must!
 Perhaps we will have shortbread for breakfast dessert on Robert Burns’ birthday – January 25th.
 Come for a treat!

 Unadorned shortbread can be found any time of year in most Scottish kitchen cupboards.
-Holiday seasons bring the desire to jazzed up this stand-by biscuit by adding bits of candied ginger or dipping one end in chocolate, or even making them chocolate!
-Wanting to do something a little different I went in search of ideas and I came across this recipe.
-I make these especially during the Christmas holidays but also throughout the winter as well as they dress-up a cookie plate.
+Holiday seasons bring the desire to jazzed up this stand-by biscuit by adding bits of candied ginger, dipping one end in chocolate, or even making them chocolate!
+Wanting to do something a little different I decided to make these with candied fruit.
+I make these especially during the Christmas holidays and throughout the winter as well as they dress-up a cookie plate very nicely.

-I wonder if I could make tartan ones for Burns Supper…humm maybe I’ll give it a try!
+I wonder if I could make tartan shortbread for Burns Supper…humm maybe I’ll give it a try!